swaptacular/swpt_accounts/protocol.rst

   of view, so that the coordinator can match the event with the originating transfer request.

+rejected_at_ts
-:rejected_at_ts: The moment at which the request to prepare a transfer was rejected.
+   The moment at which the request to prepare a transfer was rejected.

+rejection_code
-:rejection_code: Gives the reason for the rejection of the transfer.
+   Gives the reason for the rejection of the transfer.
 Between 1 and 30 symbols, ASCII only.

+available_amount
-:available_amount: The amount currently available on the sender's account.
+   The amount currently available on the sender's account.

 * `debtor_id` and `sender_creditor_id` identify the sender's account.